RandmDood/Python-logical-snippets/README.md

 ## 🚀 About Me
-I'm a freelance python developer open to taking up new challenges in the fields of data extraction & processing, as well as backend web/app development.
+I'm a python developer open to taking up new challenges in the fields of data extraction & processing, as well as backend web/app development.

 ## 🛠 Skills 🐍 🐼 🕷️